-- robust clawback policy, covering both cash and equity compensation; - stock ownership guidelines for executive officers and directors; - robust selling restrictions which require certain minimum levels of stock ownership; - prohibition applicable to all directors and employees against engaging in any hedging or pledging transactions or comparable transactions; - use of objective performance criteria in our incentive plans; - advice from independent compensation consultants retained by the Compensation Committee; - In no specific retirement benefit plans designed solely for senior executives or related entitlements such as executive benefits and perquisites, tax gross ups, etc.; and - recent introduction of Performance Stock Units (PSUs); for 2022, and continuing into 2023, the vesting of PSUs is based solely on the Company's total stockholder return (TSR) ranking in comparison to the companies that comprise the S&P 500 Index.
+- robust clawback policy, covering both cash and equity compensation; - stock ownership guidelines for executive officers and directors; - I robust selling restrictions which require certain minimum levels of stock ownership; - / prohibition applicable to all directors and employees against engaging in any hedging or pledging transactions or comparable transactions; - use of objective performance criteria in our incentive plans; - advice from independent compensation consultants retained by the Compensation Committee; - Ino specific retirement benefit plans designed solely for senior executives or related entitlements such as executive benefits and perquisites, tax gross ups, etc.; and - recent introduction of Performance Stock Units (PSUs); for 2022, and continuing into 2023, the vesting of PSUs is based solely on the Company's total stockholder return (TSR) ranking in comparison to the companies that comprise the S&P 500 Index.

 Compensation awarded to our NEOs for 2022 was in line with our pay-for-performance objectives.
-Approximately 87% of the CEO's target total direct compensation (consisting of base salary, target annual incentive opportunity and target long-term equity incentive opportunity), and 80% of target total direct compensation, on average, for each of our other NEOs was "at-risk", meaning that it was contingent upon the achievement of certain financial results as detailed herein or subject to time-based vesting and stock performance during the vesting period, with PSUs tied to total stockholder return representing 50% of our long-term incentive ("LTI") and time-based RSUs representing the remaining 50% of our LTI.
+Approximately 87% of the CEO's target total direct compensation (consisting of base salary, target annual incentive opportunity and target long-term equity incentive opportunity), and 80% of target total direct compensation, on average, for each of our other NEOs was "at-risk", meaning that it was contingent upon the achievement of certain financial results as detailed herein or subject to time-based vesting and stock performance during the vesting period, with PSUs tied to total stockholder return representing 50% of our LTI.